Technology

 Dear Clients and Friends,

-Welcome to the 10th edition of our Hogan Lovells M&A Year in Review!
-We created our M&A Year in Review to express our gratitude to you – our clients and friends – for the opportunity to work together and for the successes that we have shared.
-We hope you enjoy our review of dealmaking during 2023 and our projections for M&A during 2024.
+Each year, we publish the M&A Year in Review to express our gratitude to you — our clients and friends — for the opportunity to work together and for the successes we have shared.
+We hope you enjoy our review of dealmaking in 2024 and our outlook for M&A in 2025.

-Our M&A Group is grateful to have worked with you over the course of 2023.
-Your transactions propelled Hogan Lovells to more than 30 M&A league table rankings worldwide, including for Global M&A and across Europe, France, Germany, Italy, the Nordics, the United States, Latin America, Asia, Australia, and India.
+Our M&A Group is grateful to have worked with you over the course of the past year.
+Your transactions propelled Hogan Lovells to more than 30 M&A league table rankings worldwide, including top rankings for Global M&A and across Europe, France, Germany, Italy, the Nordics, Spain, the United Kingdom, Canada, Latin America, Asia Pacific, and China.

 We appreciate the trust that you continue to place in us, and we look forward to supporting you on your M&A transactions in the year ahead.